grey-software/org/faq/README.md

 We’re looking into startup funding for our projects like Material Math and Toonin, which have the potential to be useful deployed software.

-We’re establishing the organization as a not-for-profit to collect tax-free donations from individuals and organizations that believe in Grey Software’s mission.
+We collect donations from individuals who believe in our mission through Paypal and Github Sponsors.

 ## Does open source software kill competition?